The Twelfth: Main events

-The main way in which the Twelfth is celebrated is through large parades involving Orangemen and supporting bands.
+The Twelfth is mainly celebrated with large parades involving Orangemen and supporting bands.
 Most of the parades are in Ulster, almost exclusively being held in Northern Ireland and County Donegal, although Orange lodges elsewhere often hold parades as well.
-The parade usually begins at an Orange Hall, proceeds through the town or city and out to a large park or field where the marchers, their friends and family, and the general public gather to eat, drink and listen to speeches by clergymen, politicians and senior members of the Order.
-In the past the Twelfth has been a major venue for discussion of political issues.
+The parade usually begins at an Orange Hall, proceeds through the town or city and out to a large park or field where the marchers, their friends and family, and the general public gather to eat, drink, and listen to speeches by clergymen, politicians, and senior members of the Order.
 A church service will also be held and sometimes band prizes will be awarded.
+In the past, the Twelfth has been a major venue for discussion of political issues.
 Within Northern Ireland, each District Lodge usually organises its own parade.
-In rural districts the parade will rotate around various towns, sometimes favouring those in which there is less likely to be trouble, but in other years choosing those in which it is felt the 'right to march' needs to be defended.
+In rural districts, the parade will rotate around various towns, sometimes favouring those in which there is less likely to be trouble, but in other years choosing those in which it is felt the 'right to march' needs to be defended.

-In Northern Ireland, there is a long tradition of Protestant and loyalist marching bands, which can be found in most towns.
-The Orangemen hire these bands to march with them on the Twelfth.
-An instrument almost unique to these marches is the Lambeg drum.
+There is a long tradition of Protestant and loyalist marching bands found in most towns in Northern Ireland, who are hired by the Orangemen to march in the parades.
+An instrument largely unique to these marches is the Lambeg drum.
 Popular songs include "The Sash" and "Derry's Walls".
-Explicitly violent songs such as "Billy Boys" may also be played.
+More controversial songs, such as "Billy Boys" are sometimes played as well.

-The vast majority of marchers are men, but there are some all-women bands and a few mixed bands.
+The vast majority of marchers are men, but there are some all-women bands, and a few mixed bands.
 Some all-male bands have female flag or banner carriers.
-There are also some Women's Orange Lodges which take part in the parades.
+There are also some Women's Orange Lodges, which take part in the parades.
 Orangewomen have paraded on the Twelfth in some rural areas since at least the mid-20th century, but were banned from the Belfast parades until the 1990s.